westonea252/KillerHomeLab/1-Forest_1-DomainController/README.md

-# Create a new Windows VM with Bastion Host and create a new AD Forest, Domain and DC, Organizational Unites, DNS Records
+# Create a new Windows VM with Bastion Host and create a new AD Forest, Domain and DC, Organizational Unit, DNS Records

-This template will deploy a new VM (along with a new VNet and Load Balancer) and will configure it as a Domain Controller and create a new forest and domain.
+This Templates deploys a Single Forest with a Single Domain Controller and also deploys Organizational Units and DNS Records

 Click the button below to deploy